Recorded Webinar: Traditional Diets in Focus: The Benefits of the Nordic Diet

 - Adopt strategies that can be implemented in daily practice that promote healthy eating choices based on traditional Nordic diet patterns.

 Known as The Plant-Powered Dietitian, Sharon Palmer, MSFS, RDN, has established an award-winning career in the field of plant-based nutrition and sustainability.
 She is an accomplished writer, editor, blogger, author, speaker, professor, advisor, and media expert.
 In particular, she has gained recognition for her expertise in plant-based nutrition and sustainability.
 Sharon has authored over 1000 articles in a variety of publications, including Better Homes and Gardens, Oprah Magazine, and the LA Times.
 Her book The Plant-Powered Diet: The Lifelong Eating Plan for Achieving Optimal Health, Beginning Today was a critical success, which was followed by her second book, Plant-Powered for Life: Eat Your Way to Lasting Health with 52 Simple Steps & 125 Delicious Recipes in July 2014.
-Her latest book, California Vegan: Inspiration and Recipes from the People and Places of the Golden State, was published on March 15, 2021.
-And she’s currently working on her fourth book on plant-based eating due for publication in 2022.
+Her third book, California Vegan: Inspiration and Recipes from the People and Places of the Golden State, was published on March 15, 2021.
+And her new book, The Plant-Powered Plan to Beat Diabetes, is due to be published in May 2023.

 Sharon serves as the nutrition editor for Today’s Dietitian, associate faculty in the MS of Sustainable Food Systems Program at Prescott College, nutrition consultant for several organizations such as AICR and Oldways, and co-founder of Food and Planet.
 Sharon recently completed her Master of Science in Sustainable Food Systems from Green Mountain College in Vermont and blogs every day for her popular online community (400k members strong and growing) at SharonPalmer.com, The Plant-Powered Dietitian.